chrisant996/clink/docs/clink.md

 The function may return any of the following values:
 - Return `1` to advance to the next argument position _before_ parsing the word (normally the parser advances _after_ parsing a word).
 Multiple advances are possible for the same word:  if the "on advance" functions for argument positions 2, 3, and 4 all return `1`, then argument position 5 will parse the word.
 - Return `0` to repeat using same argument position to parse both the current word and the next word.
-Multiple repititions are possible for the same argument position:  if the "on advance" function for argument position 3 returns `0` for three words in a row, then all three of the words are parsed using argument position 3.
+Multiple repetitions are possible for the same argument position:  if the "on advance" function for argument position 3 returns `0` for three words in a row, then all three of the words are parsed using argument position 3.
 - Return `-1` to behave as though [:chaincommand()](#_argmatcher:chaincommand) were used, and start parsing a new command line beginning at `word_index`.
 To start at the _next_ word index, see the "[chain next](#chainnextexample)" example below.
 - Return `nil` (either `return nil` or just `return`) to advance to the next argument position _after_ parsing the word (this is the default behavior).